nz-valere/qr-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Meduim](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) - This helped me in hosting this website.
 I really liked this pattern and will use it going forward.

 ## Author